voithos/endgame/README.md

 ## Development

 Get the code and install the Node packages.
+See package.json for the version of node required.

     git clone https://github.com/voithos/endgame.git
     cd endgame